Jasper-Johansen/data_analysis_using_julia/README.md

 # Student Performance Analysis and Visualization using Julia

 This project involves analyzing and visualizing factors that affect student performance using the **StudentPerformanceFactors** dataset from Kaggle.
-The analysis is conducted in **Julia**, utilizing key packages such as `CSV`, `DataFrames`, and `Plots`.
+The analysis is conducted in **Julia**, utilizing key packages such as `CSV`, `DataFrames`, `StatsBase` and `Plots`.
 The goal is to extract insights from the data and present them through meaningful visualizations.

 ## Project Objectives